-Findings Evaluation/Recommendations • In our review of data provided and in • The Minneapolis facility has improved their supporting interviews, turnover differences turnover rates over the past three reporting between the MVH-Minneapolis facility and periods.
-Please see the STAFFING section the out-state homes are noticeable. on Page 34 for additional comments on turnover. • In out-state Minnesota, the Minnesota Veteran Homes enjoys a reputation as an "employer of choice".
-Minneapolis, the Veterans Home with other healthcare competes organizations for qualified employees and has a much more complex and challenging work environment to manage.
+- In our review of data provided and in supporting interviews, turnover differences between the MVH-Minneapolis facility and the out-state homes are noticeable. - In out-state Minnesota, the Minnesota Veteran Homes enjoys a reputation as an "employer of choice". - In Minneapolis, the Veterans Home competes with other healthcare organizations for qualified employees and has a much more complex and challenging work environment to manage.